Jarzka/stylefy/README.md

 ### Storage origin

 If you run multiple stylefy apps on the same domain, they share the same local storage cache.
-If you want every app to have its own cache, see: *multi-instance support*.
+If you want every app to have its own cache, see: [Multi-instance support](#multi-instance).

 ## Garden units and colors